gregives/gregives.co.uk/contents/blog/my-markdown-it-configuration.md

 There are some great plugins out there to extend the functionality of markdown-it.
 I use several plugins to:

 - Add heading anchors
-- Open external links in a new tab
 - Add task lists to Markdown (this is taken from GFM)
 - Add abbreviations, for example, 'GFM'
 - Add ^superscript^ text